 Why is CBHS increasing its premiums?

 Like all health funds, CBHS is required to review premiums each year to ensure we continue to reflect the cost of providing quality cover.
-Following our most recent review, there will be an increase in premium on your health cover.
+Following our most recent review, there may be an increase in premium on your health cover.
 This increase has been approved by the Australian Government as being appropriate, considering many factors including rising health costs.